pulzze/autoflow-documentation/docs/Documentation/Deployment/Versioning/Index.md

 ## How to delete a version

-Click the trash button next to the version number
+Click the  button next to the version number

 ![Untitled](Untitled%202.png)